 Book the jungle quad bike tour with pick up at your hotel in Playa del Carmen, visit a cave and swim in a cenote by clicking here:

 - Be prepared to get a little dirty, as these are dirt roads and, depending on the season, there may be a lot mud.
 But that makes the activity even more fun!

 Besides being an unforgettable activity to do with your friends and family, this is also one of the most beautiful places to see in Playa del Carmen.

-Voted the best natural reserve in Mexico and Central America in the World Travel Awards, Rio Secreto offers the opportunity to discover part of its great subway world.
+Voted the best natural reserve in Mexico and Central America in the World Travel Awards, Rio Secreto offers the opportunity to discover part of its great underground world.